1923 Auckland Rugby League season: Monteith Shield (1st grade championship)

-The 1923 First Grade Championship was arguably the most keenly fought in the competitions history to this point with three teams in the hunt for the title up until the last two weeks.
+The 1923 First Grade Championship was arguably the most keenly fought in the competition's history to this point with three teams in the hunt for the title up until the last two weeks.
 Marist Old Boys who were in a good position to win the title lost in the 12th and 13th rounds and bowed out of contention, leaving City Rovers and Athletics to contend.
 It was ultimately won by City Rovers who finished the season with a 10 win and 2 loss record, as did Athletic, with a final being required to determine the winner.
 City won by the narrowest of margins 8–7 to go back to back.